AstarNetwork/astar-docs/docs/integrations/indexers/thegraph.md

 ![8](img/8.png)

-Once everything is set up, you will need to modify the "Ethereum environment" inside the `docker-compose.yml` file, so that The Graph node points to the endpoint of the RPC that you are connecting with.
+Once everything is set up, you will need to modify the "Ethereum environment" inside the `docker-compose.yml` file, so that the Graph node points to the endpoint of the RPC that you are connecting with.
 Note that the `setup.sh` file detects the RPC's Host IP and writes its value, so you'll need to modify it accordingly.

-## Modifying the Ethereum environment
+## Modifying the Ethereum Environment

 ### Astar